cyclic-software/docs/docs/concepts/database.md

 ## DynamoDB
 An enhanced single-table database built on the fast and globally scalable DynamoDB.
-On top of DynamoDB NoSQL functionality and table there is a number of additional resources that enable features including:
+On top of DynamoDB NoSQL functionality and table, there are a number of additional resources that enable features including:
 - Simple Key-Value inspired SDK
 - Write-Time Indexing
 - Flexible Queries